-PROGRAM SUSPEND/PROGRAM RESUME: The Program Suspend command allows the system to interrupt a programming operation and then read data from a different byte/word within the memory.
-After the Program Suspend command is given, the device requires a maximum of 15 μs to suspend the programming operation.
-After the programming operation has been suspended, the system can then read data from any other byte/word within the device.
+The Program Suspend command allows the system to interrupt a programming operation and then read data from a different byte/word within the memory.
+After the Program Suspend command is given, the device requires a maximum of 10 μs to suspend the programming operation.
+After the programming operation has been suspended, the system can then read data from any other byte/word that is not contained in the sector in which the programming operation was suspended.
 An address is not required during the program suspend operation.
 To resume the programming operation, the system must write the Program Resume command.
 The program suspend and resume are one-bus cycle commands.
-The command sequence for the erase suspend and program resume are the same, and the command sequence for the erase resume and program resume are the same.
+The command sequence for the erase suspend and program suspend are the same, and the command sequence for the erase resume and program resume are the same.